sisodiabhumca/MCP-AI/README.md

 # Model Context Protocol (MCP) for AI Models

-A flexible and extensible AI model integration service that supports multiple AI providers like OpenAI, Google Gemini, and more.
+A flexible and extensible AI model integration service that supports multiple AI providers like OpenAI, Google Gemini, Claude, and local models like Llama 2.
 This project implements a clean architecture pattern to make it easy to add support for new AI models while maintaining a consistent interface.

 ## Architecture